-AFP reported on June 16 that a 21-year-old member of the US Air National Guard has been indicted in connection with the shocking leak of top secret Pentagon documents.
-Information technology (IT) expert Jack Teixeira is accused of organizing the most damaging leak of US classified documents in a decade.
+AFP reported on June 16 that a 21-year-old member of the US Air Force National Guard has been charged in connection with the shocking leak of top-secret Pentagon documents.
+IT specialist Jack Teixeira is accused of orchestrating the leak, the most damaging in a decade.

-A federal grand jury in Boston indicted Teixeira on six additional counts of "willful retention and transmission of classified information relating to the national defense."
-Each count carries a penalty of up to 10 years in prison.
+A federal grand jury in Boston indicted Teixeira on six additional charges related to "willfully possessing and transmitting classified information related to national defense."
+Each charge carries a potential sentence of up to 10 years in prison.

 Defendant Jack Teixeira

-Teixeira was arrested by the FBI at his home in Massachusetts (USA) on April 13 and charged with violating the Espionage Act and has been prosecuted by the Department of Justice for illegally accessing and disseminating classified defense information.
+Teixeira was arrested by the FBI at his home in Massachusetts on April 13 and charged with violating the Espionage Act.
+He has also been indicted by the Department of Justice for illegally accessing and disseminating classified national defense information.

-After being leaked on Discord, some of the files later appeared on other social media platforms such as Twitter, 4Chan, and Telegram.
+After being leaked on Discord, some of the files subsequently appeared on other social media platforms such as Twitter, 4Chan, and Telegram.

-The documents, which later circulated online, outlined US concerns about Ukraine's military capabilities and suspected US spying on allies such as Israel and South Korea, among other sensitive information.
+The documents subsequently circulated online, revealing US concerns about Ukraine's military capabilities and suspicions that the US was secretly monitoring allies such as Israel and South Korea, among other sensitive information.

-It was the biggest leak since the National Security Agency documents leaked by Edward Snowden in 2013, and raised questions about how a low-level employee like Teixeira could have access to highly classified documents.
+This was the biggest leak since Edward Snowden's revelations of the US National Security Agency documents in 2013, and raised questions about how a low-level employee like Teixeira could have access to such highly classified documents.

-Officer Teixeira is the third-lowest ranking officer in the US Air Force and has been granted access to top secret security clearance since 2021.
+Teixeira is the third-lowest-ranking officer in the U.S. Air Force and has had access to top-secret security documents since 2021.

 Source link